Charles Ancliffe: Career

-Charles Ancliffe was born in Kildare, Ireland, the son of an army bandmaster.
-After studying at the Royal Military School of Music, Kneller Hall, he followed in his father's footsteps by becoming a bandmaster himself.
-From 1900 to 1918 he was bandmaster of the First Battalion, South Wales Borderers, seeing much service in India.
+In the summer of last year, at the, request of Sydney Thompson, he composed five new tunes for old-time dances, the results being published, with "Take Your Partners," in "Sydney Thompson's Old-Time Dance Album."
+His last appointment was as director of the Scarborough municipal orchestra, which he held from 1924 to 1927.
+Since then he had concentrated on composing.
+His last composition was "Dream of the Danube," which he dedicated to his grandson, Simon Harding, who is just six and was very fond of his grandfather.
+Mr. Ancliffe leaves a widow and two daughters, Mrs. Joan Harding, Simon’s mother and Mrs. Kathleen Norris.
+The funeral was on Tuesday at Mortlake crematorium.)
+In August 1914 he joined the 3rd (Reserve) Battalion South Wales Borderers with the rank of Bandmaster, was awarded the Long Service and Good Conduct medal in 1914, and was discharged on 10 December 1918.

 During this period he wrote many popular pieces of music including marches such as "The Liberators", and "Castles in Spain".
-He also composed dozens of short genre pieces, often styled 'intermezzo' or 'entr'acte', several songs and ingeniously titled suites such as Below Bridges which included titles "Wapping Old Stairs, Poplar" and "Stepney Church", – all London bridges.
+He also composed dozens of short genre pieces, often styled 'intermezzo' or 'entr'acte', several songs and ingeniously titled suites such as Below Bridges which included titles "Wapping Old Stairs, Poplar" and "Stepney Church", all London bridges.

 Around the time of the First World War Ancliffe composed many waltzes and light character solo pieces, and it is mainly for these that he is remembered.
 These included "Nights of Gladness Waltz", "Thrills Waltz", "Secrets Waltz", the titles reflecting the age in which they were written.
 These enjoyed renewed popularity with the fashion for ‘olde-tyme dancing’ after World War II.
+He also composed under the pseudonym Louis Severne.